anyaevostinar/anyaevostinar.github.io/classes/257-s22/lab-command-line-design.md

 These would be something like allowing the user to look up a row based on a string or number, getting a list of entries based on a range, etc.

 ## Step 4: Design the CLI
-Now, decide on the two features that you want to actually include and come up with the command line options and format for each of your features, along with a usage statement.
+Now, decide on the two features that you want to actually include.
+For each, come up with the command line options and format for them, along with a usage statement.

 These two features should be independent and use a flag to mark which feature is being used.
 For example, if I had feature A and feature B for my app `example.py`, I should be able to do:
 ```